radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 -	cn=clustermonitor: various statistics and availability of cluster nodes are retrieved by querying cn=clustermonitor.
 -	cn=replicationjournal: inter-cluster replication queries the cn=replicationjournal.

+### RadiantOne ADAP Access Log

+ADAP is the RESTFul Web Service included in RadiantOne.
+It allows REST-access to data managed in RadiantOne.
+ADAP access logging is configured from the Classic Control Panel > Settings tab > Logs > Log Settings section.
+Select the VDS – ADAP Access option from the Log Settings to Configure drop-down menu.

+**Log Level**

+Select a log level from the drop-down list in the Log Settings section.

+**Log Contents**

+The ADAP access log records the following.
+-	Simple binds

+-	Authorization (basic or token)

+-	Searches

+-	Operations including Post, Put, RDN Patch, and deletes

+-	Detailed error messages

+**Log Location**

+The adap_access.log file can be viewed and downloaded from Server Control Panel > Log Viewer tab.

+**Rollover Size**

+By default, the adap_access.log file rolls over once it reaches 100MB in size.
+Change this value if needed.

+**Log Archiving**

+By default, 10 files are kept in the archive.
+Change this value in the How Many Files to Keep in Archive setting.
+The archived files are named `adap_access-<N>.log` and can be viewed and downloaded from Server Control Panel > Log Viewer.

+### SCIM Access Log

+The RadiantOne service supports SCIMv2.
+SCIM logging is configured from the Classic Control Panel > Settings tab > Logs > Logs Settings section.
+Select the VDS – SCIM option from the Log Settings to Configure drop-down menu.

+**Log Level**

+Select a log level from the drop-down list in the Log Settings section.
+The default log level for this log is INFO.

+**Log Contents**

+The SCIM log records the following.

+-	Operations including post, put, patch, and deletes

+-	Internal processing related to servicing requests from SCIM clients

+**Log Location**

+The SCIM log file is scim.log.
+It can be viewed and downloaded from the Server Control Panel > Log Viewer.

+**Rollover Size**

+By default, the scim.log file rolls over once it reaches 100MB in size.
+Change this value if needed.

+**Log Archiving**

+By default, 20 files are kept in the archive.
+Change this value in the How Many Files to Keep in Archive setting.
+The archived files are named `scim-<yyyy-MM-dd_HH-mm-ss>.log.zip` and and can be downloaded from Server Control Panel > Log Viewer.

 ## RadiantOne Persistent Cache with Real-time Refresh

 The logs associated with persistent cache with real-time refresh are described in this section.
 The high-level diagram below depicts the components involved.